pyrddlgym-project/pyRDDLGym/docs/start2.rst

 The ``rounds`` specifies the number of epsiodes/rounds of simulation to perform, and ``time`` specifies the time the server connection should remain open.
-The optional ``port`` parameter allows multiple connections to be established in parallel at different ports, which is useful for parallel processing applications.
+The optional ``port`` parameter allows multiple connections to be established in parallel at different ports.
 Finally, the ``run()`` command starts the server.